Ellouzlab/Plasmid_reconstructor/README.md

 # Plasmid_reconstructor
 A program to reconstruct plasmids using homology to plasmid clusters.
+Uses a similar approach as mob suite and uses the same replication database, but a slightly modified plasmid databases (with a few extra Pantoea agglomerans plasmids).

+Only available on Linux systems.

 ## Overview